Orange-OpenSource/uuv/README.md

 mobile...) behaves as expected, from start to finish.
 It consists in verifying that the end user can complete the main usage scenarios of the application.

 Unlike `unit test` which only aims to verifying the behavior of a function, or
-the `integration test` which consists in making several modules of the application interact with each other in order to see their good cooperation, the `End to End test` allows to check from a browser (for example for web applications), the `End to End test` allows to check from a browser (for example for web applications) the behavior of your application according to a set of use cases.
+the `integration test` which consists in making several modules of the application interact with each other in order to see their good cooperation, the `End to End test` allows to check from a browser (for example for web applications) the behavior of your application according to a set of use cases.

 > During the `E2E test`, the validations consist most of the time in checking the elements returned to the user via the web browser ([DOM](https://developer.mozilla.org/fr/docs/Web/API/Document_Object_Model))